 Any movement between subject groups must be approved by the Head of Department and their line manager on SLT.
-Any change should normally be made for the beginning of the week to facilitate easier statistical monitoring of attendance data and any follow up action that may be required and for staff to be informed at the Friday briefing.
+Any change should normally be made for the beginning of the week to facilitate easier statistical monitoring of attendance data.
 The Attendance Manager should always be informed prior to any change and both subjects teachers must ensure that their paper registers are amended.
-Again, this is crucial for fire alarm procedures.